ENG 330: Medieval Drama

 Engagement and Participation in class discussion sessions, 15%

 If, by the end of term, we all have a pretty good idea of how you approach class material, you’ll do well.
-Click here to read my full policy on Engagement and Participation.

 Real-Time Comprehension Questions (CQs), asked at the end of each class session, 17.5%

 Two quick short-answer questions, asked and answered in the final 2-3 minutes of each class meeting.
-Click here to read full instructions for Real-Time Comprehension Questions.

 You earn ten points of your course grade just for showing up; you lose those points if you miss too many classes, regardless of the reason.
-Click here to read my full policy on Actual Attendance.
+See further instructions above.

 Translation/Edition Assignment, due during Week V (see course schedule), 17.5%

 Translate, and provide some scholarly editing for, a raw transcription of a Middle English play.
-Click here for the full assignment prompt.

 Middle English Comprehension Test, in class during Week V (see course schedule), 17.5%

-A timed assessment of your ability to read Middle English plays, in class on the day your Translation/Edition Assignment is due.
-Click here to learn more.
+A timed assessment of your ability to read Middle English plays, in class during the week your Translation/Edition Assignment is due.

 Staging/Performance-Based Analysis Essay, due at the end of term, 22.5%

 An argumentative essay, delivered live at a one-on-one meeting with me, on an extra-verbal cue in The Castle of Perseverance.
-Click here for the full assignment prompt.

 Required Texts